-- Being responsible for the safekeeping and preservation of the integrity of the minutes of the meetings of the Board and its committees, as well as the other official records of the company; - ii.
+- i.
+Being responsible for the safekeeping and preservation of the integrity of the minutes of the meetings of the Board and its committees, as well as the other official records of the company; - ii.
 Being loyal to the mission, vision and objectives of the company; - iii.
 Working fairly and objectively with the Board, Senior Management and Stockholders; - iv.
 Having appropriate administrative and interpersonal skills; - v.
 If he/she is not at the same time the company's legal counsel, being aware of the laws, rules and regulations necessary in the performance of his/her duties and responsibilities; - vi.
 Having a working knowledge of the operations of the Company;

 - vii.
 Informing the members of the Board, in accordance with the By- laws, of the agenda of their meetings and ensure that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - viii.
-Attending all Board meetings, except when justifiable causes, such as, illness, death in the immediate family and serious accidents, prevent him/her from doing so; - ix.
-Ensuring that all Board procedures, rules and regulations are strictly followed by the members; and - x.
-If he is also the Compliance Officer, performing all the duties and responsibilities of the said officer as provided for in this Code.
+Attending all Board meetings, except when justifiable causes, such as, illness, death in the immediate family and serious accidents, prevent him/her from doing so; and - ix.
+Ensuring that all Board procedures, rules and regulations are strictly followed by the members.